ethereum/requests-for-proposals/rfps/expand-address-to-32-bytes-implementation-and-spec-development.md

 ```
 Familiarity with the Ethereum "State" trie
-Familiarity with the EVM
+Familiarity with the EVM and the various places where 20-byte address types are used.
 Familiarity with how ecosystem tooling uses addresses
 ```

-The scope of this work is large enough that we will be preferring teams over individuals.
+> The scope of this work is large enough that we will be preferring teams over individuals.
 Individuals are still encouraged to submit a proposal as there may be options available for collaboration.

 ## Bidding Instructions